McAuliffe's backslapping political brand put to test in 2021

 McAuliffe proudly proclaims that he attends 10 to 15 political events each day, seven days a week.
 There have been few large rallies, however.
 Most of his gatherings during the COVID-19 pandemic have been invitation-only, policy-focused events with small groups of local health officials, educators and faith leaders, among others.
 Closed-door fundraising events are a regular part of the schedule as well.

 McAuliffe will draw bigger crowds when a collection of high-profile, longtime political allies visit the state on his behalf in the coming days, including former President Barack Obama and Biden himself.
-Bill and Hillary Clinton, who attended his first inauguration, have not been a visible part of the campaign, though they hosted two private fundraising events and Hillary Clinton signed three fundraising emails on McAuliffe's behalf.
+Bill and Hillary Clinton, who attended his first inauguration, have not been a visible part of the campaign, though they hosted two private fundraising events and Hillary Clinton signed three fundraising emails.

 Democratic Del.
-Marcia Price, who is Black, acknowledged that some of her constituents are not excited about participating in the election, but suggested the pandemic was to blame far more than McAuliffe's appeal.
+Marcia Price, who is Black, acknowledged that some of her constituents are not excited about the election, but suggested the pandemic was to blame far more than McAuliffe's appeal.
+Still, she said the party is ready for more diverse leadership.

-McAuliffe remains a dominant force in Virginia politics.
-He won every one of Virginia's cities and localities, earning more votes than all his competitors combined in his party's nominating contest this spring, which included three candidates of color.

-Still, Price, who declined to endorse anyone in the primary, is ready for more diverse party leadership.

 “I’m not voting on who in the entire world I want to be governor.
-I have two choices ... and Terry is the best choice,” she said in an interview.
+I have two choices ... and Terry is the best choice,” she said.
 “Is it time for diversity?
 Yes.
 Is it time for the party to really take a look at itself?
 Absolutely.
 But I can walk and chew gum at the same time.
 Terry’s got to be elected.”

 McAuliffe's appeal to African Americans, who represent 20% of the state's population and a critical slice of the Democratic base, is central to his candidacy.
 His focus on racial equity also plays well among college-educated white people in the growing suburbs.

-Almost every day on the trail, he highlights his decision as governor to restore voting rights to more than 200,000 felons — many of them Black.
+On the campaign trail, he highlights his decision as governor to restore voting rights to more than 200,000 felons — many of them Black.
 He also frequently reminds voters that in 2015 he ordered the removal of a state-sponsored license plate that featured the Confederate flag.

 “That’s what they think of me.
-They don’t (think of) my age or the color of my skin — that’s not what they think of,” McAuliffe said in an interview.
+They don’t (think of) my age or the color of my skin,” McAuliffe said.

 When asked, he stopped short of saying that Virginia still has a problem with systemic racism.